SaurabhChawla100/spark-radiant/README.md

    "Stage Completion Time": 53 ms,
    "Average Task Completion Time": 9 ms
    "Number of Task Failed in this Stage": 1
-   "Stage Skew info": Skew task in not present in this stage "Failed task info in Stage": List({
+   "Few Skew task info in Stage": Skew task in not present in this stage "Few Failed task info in Stage": List({
    "Task Id": 12,
    "Executor Id": 1,
    "Number of records read in task": 0,